Al-Murphy/koo-lab.github.io/Openings.md

 ### Computational biology postdoc

-<b>Job description:</b> The successful candidate will address challenging problems at the interface of deep learning and regulatory genomics.
-The candidate is expected to propose a research project that falls within the lab's broad interests in gene expression, alternative splicing, or RNA-protein interactions.
+<b>Job description:</b> The successful candidate will apply deep learining solutions to address challenging regulatory genomics problems that fall within the lab's broad interests in gene expression, alternative splicing, or RNA-protein interactions.
 Candidates with a strong biology background are encouraged to apply.
 Prior experience with machine learning is a plus, but not necessary.

 <b>Qualifications:</b> PhD in Biology, Bioinformatics, Biophysics, Computer Science or other related field.
 Ideal candidates will have strong communication skills and a desire to work in an interdisciplinary environment.
 Experience with python programming is required.
 <br>